requireiot/stdpins/README.md

 | portNAME       | Letter of port               | C       |
 | portBIT        | Bit number                   | 3       |

-The example is what you get if the pin has been defined as
+The example is what you get if the signal has been defined as
 ```C
 #define mypin C,3,ACTIVE_HIGH
 ```

-## Converting `stdpins.h` pin definitions to Arduino pin numbers
+## Converting `stdpins.h` signal definitions to Arduino pin numbers

 When you need to specify a pin to an Arduino library function, use the `ARDUINO_PIN` macro:
 ```